No one left behind:

 We are committed to making myeloma matter, and have been since our founding in 2005 by two gentlemen who were living with myeloma, Aldo Del Col and John Lemieux.

-Our promise
+Our mission

 To improve the lives of and empower all Canadians affected by myeloma and accelerate access to the best care while supporting the pursuit of its cure and prevention.